 B. Purpose of the BOND project

-The purpose of the BOND project is to test whether gradually reducing benefits $1 for $2 of earnings made over a BOND yearly amount will lead to increased earnings and employment for Social Security Disability Insurance (SSDI) beneficiaries.
-In addition, we offer certain BOND participants in a specific treatment group enhanced benefits counseling.
+The purpose of the BOND project is to test whether gradually reducing benefits by $1 for each $2 of earnings made over the BOND yearly amount will lead to increased earnings and employment for Social Security Disability Insurance (SSDI) beneficiaries.
+In addition, we offer enhanced benefits counseling to certain BOND participants in a specific treatment group.
 The BOND evaluation estimates the impact of reducing benefits and the effects counseling on work activity and earnings have on BOND participants.